Cirkit Designer Logo

 FAQs

-1. Can the MCB 3P be used for single-phase circuits?
+1. Can I use an MCB 3P for single-phase systems?

-• Yes, but only one pole will be utilized, which is not an efficient use of the device.
-A single-pole MCB is recommended for single-phase circuits.
+• Yes, but only one pole will be used, which is not an efficient use of the device.
+It is recommended to use a single-pole MCB for single-phase systems.

-2. What is the difference between B, C, and D tripping curves?
+2. What is the difference between trip curves B, C, and D?

-• B Curve: Trips at 3-5 times the rated current.
+• B Curve: Trips at 3-5 times the rated current, suitable for resistive loads.

-• C Curve: Trips at 5-10 times the rated current.
+• C Curve: Trips at 5-10 times the rated current, ideal for inductive loads like motors.

-3. How do I know if the MCB 3P is compatible with my system?
+3. How do I select the correct MCB for my application?